sryisjelly/MLGEO2024_LiangtongW/README.md

 Liangtong(Sry) Wei.

-I'm interested in Oceanography-related topics such as sea-air interaction, heat flux interchange on different sea levels, mechenisms of extreme climates that are related to ocean current/ heat/ eddies, etc.
+I'm interested in Oceanography-related topics such as sea-air interaction, heat flux interchange on different sea levels, mechanisms of extreme climates that are related to ocean current/ heat/ eddies, etc.

 For now, I'm specifically interested in reproducing the result in Giamalaki, K., Beaulieu, C., & Prochaska, J. X. (2022).
 Assessing Predictability of Marine Heatwaves With Random Forests.
 Geophysical Research Letters, 49(23), e2022GL099069. https://doi.org/10.1029/2022GL099069